featurist/httpism/readme.md

 [![travis-ci](https://secure.travis-ci.org/featurist/httpism.png?branch=master)](https://travis-ci.org/featurist/httpism)

-httpism is a HTTP client that does a few things differently:
+httpism is a node and browser HTTP client that does a few things differently:

 * **middleware**: customise a HTTP client for your API by sticking together middleware, for example, for content handlers or authentication schemes.
 * **hypermedia**: responses can be used to make further requests relative to the response URI, just like a browser.